The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 The deep-rooted racism that Mexican laborers faced during this era was a continuation of the violence and subjugation their ancestors experienced at the hands of European colonizers.

-The racial hierarchy in the U.S. relegated Mexican laborers to the bottom of the social ladder, justified by the racist ideology that framed them as inherently inferior.
+The racial hierarchy in the U.S. relegated Braceros to the bottom of the social ladder, justified by the racist ideology that framed them as inherently inferior.

 Classism was also at play, as the agricultural industry was dominated by wealthy white landowners who viewed Mexican labor as nothing more than a commodity to be exploited.